maticnetwork/whitepaper/README.md

 A set of validations keeps the stakers honest.
 There are a number of insurance contracts incentivizing the verification of the chain.
 These contracts combined would make for a complete set of consensus validation rules on the root blockchain.
 Such rules include:

-  - Withholding challenges: The delegates might have submitted blocks to the blockchain, but have withheld the contents.
+  - Withholding challenges: The Block Producers might have submitted blocks to the blockchain, but have withheld the contents.
 The stakers must present a preimage or get slashed.
-  - Parsing challenges: The delegates submitted an invalid block structure.
+  - Parsing challenges: The Block Producers submitted an invalid block structure.
   - Transaction censorship: Submit a transaction on the root chain, requesting for it to be included in the sidechain within a certain timeframe.
   - Invalid block signature: The stakers provided an invalid signature of the block.
   - Invalid previous block hash, height, or previous state, among other block verifications.